Arcotete Ecotourist Park (El Arcotete Parque Ecoturístico) is a must-see during your visit to San Cristóbal de las Casas in Chiapas, Mexico.

 For the low cost of taking a Colectivo or a taxi, I strongly recommend these options as opposed to walking.

 RELATED ARTICLE → 4 WEEK MEXICO ITINERARY

 There is an entrance fee of 10 MXN to enter the park and an additional 15 MXN if you wish to enter inside the caves (gruta).

 A series of zip lines (tirolesa) can be found inside the park if you’re up for an adrenaline-fuelled adventure!
 The cost of the zip line is 100 MXN per person.

 On top of that, boat rides (lancha) along the Fogotico River are also available for just 20 MXN.

-The park entrance at Arcotete
+The park entrance